emes4/gsoc-finalreport/README.md

 With both [Abstract Code](https://trac.sagemath.org/ticket/28073) and [Abstract Linear Code No Metric](https://trac.sagemath.org/ticket/28350) finished, I edited my work on [Rank Metric](https://trac.sagemath.org/ticket/21226) accordingly.
 The final step in the project was to focus on [Gabidulin Codes](https://trac.sagemath.org/ticket/20970), a class of linear codes over the rank metric.
 For this class, some work was already done in 2016.
 I finished the rest and also rewrote the code to reflect the current state of the coding module.

 SageMath offers 'thematic tutorials' to users, which are in-depth documentation files explaining certain topics.
 There are a few of these dedicated to the coding module.
 Since I made numerous impactful changes to the module, these tutorials were no longer current.
-I changed these accordingly, as per [Thematic Tutorials](https://trac.sagemath.org/ticket/28209).
+I changed these accordingly and also added some new content, as per [Thematic Tutorials](https://trac.sagemath.org/ticket/28209).

-Finally, I created a rough code skeleton for the `McEliece cryptosystem,` since that was all I had time for.
+Finally, I created a rough working version for the rank metric [McEliece Cryptosystem](https://trac.sagemath.org/ticket/21352).

 List of tickets I worked on:
 ---------------------------